SCCapstone/RealityCheck/README.md

    - Example: An ambiguous query for a chair will show multiple options of varying styles of chairs.
 * The user can move and resize objects around the virtual reality environment using motion controls.
-* The physics and textures of the models can be adjusted by the user.
+* The physics of the models can be adjusted by the user.
 * The user can query and manipulate multiple objects to form a scene, such as an office design, home interior decorating, or workshop layout.

 **Platforms**